Favourite excuses used by calvinists to defend any indefensible doctrine.

 (iii) People like MacArthur use statements such as (cf. Acts 2:23—an inviolable rule of Greek grammar, called the Granville Sharp rule, equates [pre]determination and “foreknowledge”; see notes on 1 Pet.
 1:1–2, and cf. with Rom.
 1:20—the term must be interpreted the same in both verses) (from his notes on Romans 8:29, MacArthur Study Bible)

 If anyone cared to do their homework, they would find out that MacArthur has misquoted this rule, seemingly even deliberately.
 Many other people online in turn quote such as MacArthur’s above statement as irrefutable evidence that foreknowledge is predetermined by God.
-But MacArthur (along with others who also misuse this rule) is wrong, and so are all those who quote him, blindly accepting that MacArthur just cannot be wrong, and yet he is indeed wrong!
+But MacArthur is wrong (along with others who also misuse this rule), and so are all those who quote him, blindly accepting that MacArthur just cannot be wrong, and yet he is indeed wrong!
 See MacArthur is Wrong.

 2/.
 Naming calvinist “heroes” to back up their doctrinal heresies.

 Rather than do their own research, or maybe to blind the opposition with scholarly mastery, calvinists often prefer to quote these people as proof that the Bible supports calvinism.
 Often they won’t even quote from these people (possibly having never really researched them in the first place) but merely name those famous heroes of the calvinist faith who, according to the calvinist, should be taken seriously and therefore the naming of such people is more or less final proof of the accuracy of calvinist teachings.
 Or, quite often, I’ll be advised to watch a video of an calvinist “teacher”.
 Why can’t calvinists do their own thinking for a change?